 ACE inhibitors are the most commonly used medications in controlling blood pressure.
 However, when ACE inhibitors by themselves are not effective, other medications may be needed.
-Atenolol and amlodipine are often used to for this purpose.
+Atenolol and amlodipine are often used for this purpose.

-Medications that Reduce Blood Clotting to Prevent Arterial Thromboembolism
+Medications that Reduce Blood Clotting

 Particularly in cats, blood clots can occur inside of the heart and break off, leading to a condition known as arterial thromboembolism.
 Arterial thromboembolism occurs when the blood clot lodges in a blood vessel cutting off the circulation of the blood to part of the body.